Gethe/wow-ui-source/README.markdown

       * Chakra now lasts until canceled, up from 1 minute.

+      * Holy Word: Sanctuary healing done has been increased by 35%.
+In addition, it has a new spell effect.

       * Surge of Light can now also trigger from Binding Heal.

   * Glyphs